Yes. But there's a limit to money's motivating power.

 But is that true?

 Of course, people need to work to get money to buy food, clothing and pay the rent.
-But does that mean that chucking more money at them is going to make them more engaged workers?
+But does that mean that paying them more is going to make them more engaged workers?

 What really engages staff?